nodox/fullstack-bootcamp/chapter1.md

 Software is a set of program files that contain the logic or set of instructions, that are to be run by the user (either you or the copmuter itself).
 The instructions are passed down to the physical hardware where the command is executed to give a result.

-### What is a terminal?
+### What is the command line?
-The terminal is an application that allows us to interact with the computer by typing commands with our keyboard.
+The command line is an application that allows us to interact with the computer by typing commands with our keyboard.
 When we type those commands and press enter, the computer works to complete the command.
 Every thing we do with a mouse can be done using terminal commands.
 The terminal however is sometimes better than using a mouse or what we see in front of use because it gives us more control over the computer.
+On Mac the command line application is called Terminal.

 You can think of the terminal as driving an stick shift car.
 When driving stick you get more control of the car but you need to understand how the car works to make sure you are shifting correctly not breaking a gear in your car.
 The same concept applies with the terminal.
 With more control means we can issue better commands but we need to make sure we don't issue commands that can harm the computer.